-This template makes a series of observations using a list of user-defined telescope offsets (suitable for making a one-off observation not covered by the pre-defined tile and jitter patterns).
+This template makes a series of observations using a list of user-defined telescope offsets (suitable for making a one-off, ad hoc observation not covered by the pre-defined tile and jitter patterns).
 It is assumed the telescope has already been pointed to the null target with the VIRCAM_img_acq template.
 A list of position angle offsets may be specified, which default to zero and are assumed to be offsets with respect to the position angle specified in the VIRCAM_img_acq template.
+Unlike the tile template, guide stars cannot be chosen in advance with the VISTA SADT.
+The default behaviour is to choose new guide stars for each offset on the fly.
 The detector controller is configured with the required readout and exposure time parameters and the specified number of exposures made at each of the specified telescope offsets.